 COSA technology has helped to credibly assess sustainability factors for many thousands of cocoa producers at very low cost within the world’s largest cocoa exporter.

-Our broad array of platforms are important ways to convene and leverage change
+Our broad array of platforms convene and leverage change

 Benefiting from the ‘group genius’ of 30 institutional experts, our insightful metrics provide complete diagnostics for rural organizations to thrive

 COSA distilled global best practices, alongside key partners and the Resilience Measurement, Evidence, and Learning COP.
 We took the combined deep experience in this area and then streamlined them so anyone can use and understand resilience metrics, a vital component of poverty reduction